-By the time this happens, they'll have built the needed empathy, having grown up in a much better relationship to their pets and livestock and wild animals than we have today.
+By the time this happens, they'll have built the needed empathy, having grown up in a much better relationship to their pets, livestock and wild animals than we have today.

 This is how design can help us become better friends to all animals: by giving every living being on this planet a better place to live.

 If you know anyone who might enjoy Episode 38, please use the share button on your podcast player to let them know about it.
 And be sure to join me next time when I'll discuss how Edenicity handles privacy.